A Child's First Dental Visit Fact Sheet

-Most initial office visits are to help acquaint the child with the dentist.
-The first dental visit is recommended at 6 to 12 months of age, or after several baby teeth have erupted.
-The first visit usually lasts 30 to 45 minutes and may include the following, depending on the age: a thorough examination of the teeth, jaws, bite, gums, and oral tissues to monitor growth and development, and, if needed, a gentle cleaning, which includes polishing teeth and removing any plaque, tartar and stains.
-The dentist may demonstrate proper home cleaning, including flossing, and assess the need for fluoride.
+Your child's first dental visit is to help your child feel comfortable with the dentist.
+The first dental visit is recommended by 12 months of age, or after several baby teeth have erupted.
+The first visit usually lasts 30 to 45 minutes.
+Depending on your child's age, the visit may include a thorough exam of the teeth, jaws, bite, gums, and oral tissues to check growth and development.
+If needed, your child may also have a gentle cleaning.
+This includes polishing teeth and removing any plaque, tartar, and stains.
+The dentist may show you and your child proper home cleaning like flossing, and advise you on the need for fluoride.
 Because baby teeth fall out, X-rays aren’t usually recommended for diagnosing decay.
 X-rays are used to see if the root of a jammed baby tooth may be affecting an adult tooth.
 In general, it is best not to use X-rays in young children unless absolutely necessary.

 The second visit

-Like adults, children should see the dentist every six months.
-Some dentists may schedule more frequent visits, every three months, to build comfort and confidence in the child, or to monitor a development problem.
+Like adults, children should see the dentist every 6 months.
+Some dentists may schedule visits more often, every 3 months, to build comfort and confidence in the child, or to monitor a development problem.